 If you pay for 1 year, you will save nearly 50% of the typical cost.
 Plus, you can also get some discounts, which it offers regularly.

 They provide a seven-day free trial.
-So you get a week after registering for an account to try out the courses, app, and technique for free.
+After registering for an account, you have a week to try out the courses, app, and technique for free.

 This helps you to ensure that they are appropriate for your requirements.
-If you dislike or change your mind, you can also ask for a refund as it offers a 20-day money-back guarantee.
+If you dislike or change your mind, you can also request a refund, as it offers a 20-day money-back guarantee.

 Is Babbel Premium worth the money?

-Babbel does not have a free plan, and the full benefits are in the paid subscription.
+Babbel has no free plan; the full benefits are in the paid subscription.
 Here are the incentives you get:

 - You have full access to all courses and levels of your selected language.

-- You can access your lessons across multiple devices.
-You can do this by visiting the website, desktop computer, or app on a mobile device.
+- You can access your lessons across multiple devices by visiting the website, desktop computer, or mobile app.

 - You can check the Review feature.
-It has all phrases and words from your finished lessons.
-You can revisit it to make it attach to your long-term memory.
+It has all the phrases and words from your finished lessons.
+You can revisit them to attach them to your long-term memory.

-- You can jump lessons, check the progress, and get supplement tasks on several topics like culture, vacation, grammar, and more.
+- You can jump lessons, check your progress, and complete supplement tasks on topics such as culture, vacation, grammar, and more.

 As you can see, these paid subscriptions have many impressive features.
 It is also on track compared to similar software-based language apps.

 Babbel is relatively affordable.
-While you have to pay for the course you choose to study; you will receive quality course content that is value for money.
+While you must pay for the course you choose to study, you will receive quality course content that is value for money.

 But it is not a game-changer.
 It is more like added material to enhance your learning experience.